anshulxyz/anshulxyz.github.io/_drafts/fp.md

 > bytecode as would be emitted for a while loop, so long as the recursive call
 > is in _tail position_.

-- monomorphic function: is a function that operates only on one datatype
+- **monomorphic function**: is a function that operates only on one datatype
-- polymorphic/generic function: A generic function is a function that is declared with type parameters.
+- **polymorphic/generic function**: A generic function is a function that is declared with type parameters.
 When called, actual types are used instead of the type parameters.[^2]
-- anonymous function / function literal: Inline functions that can be defined without a name.
+- **anonymous function** / function literal: Inline functions that can be defined without a name.
 Also known as *lambda function*.

 {% highlight scala %}
+// example of a generic function, and a Higher order Function since it takes
-// example of a generic function def findFirst[A](as: Array[A], p: A => Boolean): Int = {
+// a function as it's second argument def findFirst[A](as: Array[A], p: A => Boolean): Int = {
   @annotation.tailrec
   def loop(n: Int): Int = {